WHAT'S IN YOUR WATER?

 Fluoride is added to municipal water in order to benefit dental quality due to its reported effectiveness, especially in adolescents.
 However, in high quantities, consumption of fluoride can lead to health complications.

 Minerals, salts, metals, and cations/anions dissolve into the water from natural sources and can also be incorporated in water supplies due to urban-runoff, sewage, and industrial wastewater.
-Additionally, the chemicals used in the water treatment process contribute more dissolved solids.
+Additionally, the chemicals used in the water treatment process add more dissolved solids.
 These contribute to the hardness and can leave spots on clean dishes or create a bad taste to the water.

 In addition to Hardness and Dissolved Solids, well water comes with additional potential contaminants: